 The Road Less Traveled programs take students outside to seek adventure, find challenges, make friends, build community and understand the world in a different way.

-In North America, we visit the famous woods, waters, valleys and mountains of California.
-We camp under the stars and have have close encounters with wolves in Colorado.
-We dive into some of the world’s most beautiful and endangered environments and support preservation efforts in Florida and the Florida Keys.
-We help restore the urban and natural Gulf Coast wonders of the New Orleans area.
-We explore the beauty and culture on the islands of Hawaii.
-We backpack across mountains and kayak to an archipelago in Washington.
-We lend a helping hand to work alongside communities affected by Hurricane Harvey in Texas.
-We explore the rolling hills and barrier islands throughout North Carolina.
-And we explore the sand dunes, toad stools and animals of Utah.
+In North America, we visit the famous woods, waters, valleys, and mountains of California, we camp under the stars and have have close encounters with wolves in Colorado on 5280' and Call of the Wild, dive into some of the world’s most beautiful and endangered environments and support preservation efforts in the Florida Keys, help restore the urban and natural Gulf Coast wonders of New Orleans, explore the sand dunes, toad stools, and animals of Utah, and we work on a farm, explore sand dunes, and kayak in southwest Michigan.